SoftwareAG/cumulocity-clients-dotnet/README.md

 Alarm.Serialization.RegisterAdditionalProperty(String, Type);
 ```

 Each of the extensible objects contains a dictionary object holding instances of custom fragments.
-Use the custom fragment's key to access it's value.
+Use the custom fragment's key to access its value.
 ### Tests

 Example usage is explained within the `Test` project.
 To configure the tests, it's required to specify host and credentials.
 Locate the appsettings.test.json file and configure the settings: